quinn-semele/expanded-storage/development_notes.md

-- Empty for now, will contain a list of issues that need addressing.
+- Redraw the wood chest texture with a consistent colour palette.